-The headteacher, governors, staff and children of Highgate County Primary School, would like to welcome you to our school.
+The head teacher, governors, staff and children of Highgate Primary in conjunction with Bradgate Education Partnership, would like to welcome you to our school.

 In this brochure we will try to tell you something about our school and hope that you find it interesting and helpful.
 At Highgate we believe the school is very much a part of the community and we cannot exist without your encouragement and support.